-The proposed mobile home is not anticipated to have hours of operation, lighting, odor, noise levels, traffic or site activity that would diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
-There have not been any commercial or residential developments over the past three (3) years.
+The change is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.

 B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.